coreemu/core/docs/gui.md

 #### Observer Widgets

-These Widgets are available from the *Observer Widgets* submenu of the *Widgets* menu, and from the Widgets Tool on the toolbar.
+These Widgets are available from the **Observer Widgets** submenu of the **Widgets** menu, and from the Widgets Tool on the toolbar.
 Only one Observer Widget may be used at a time.
 Mouse over a node while the session is running to pop up an informational display about that node.

 Available Observer Widgets include IPv4 and IPv6 routing tables, socket information, list of running processes, and OSPFv2/v3 neighbor information.

 Observer Widgets may be edited by the user and rearranged.
-Choosing *Edit...* from the Observer Widget menu will invoke the Observer Widgets dialog.
+Choosing **Widgets->Observer Widgets->Edit Observers** from the Observer Widget menu will invoke the Observer Widgets dialog.
 A list of Observer Widgets is displayed along with up and down arrows for rearranging the list.
 Controls are available for renaming each widget, for changing the command that is run during mouse over, and for adding and deleting items from the list.
 Note that specified commands should return immediately to avoid delays in the GUI display.
-Changes are saved to a **widgets.conf** file in the CORE configuration directory.
+Changes are saved to a **config.yaml** file in the CORE configuration directory.

 ### Session Menu